2017 Ponchatoula Strawberry Festival

 IMPORTANT - FOOD/DRINK SALES

 Please pass on this info to others!

-Placards like the one in the photo below will be posted on the non-profit booths to distinguish them from the for-profit booths in town.
+Placards similar to the one in the photo below (from a past festival) will be posted on the non-profit booths to distinguish them from the for-profit booths in town.
 Please support the non-profits!
 For many, this is their one fundraiser of the year.
 Keep your money local and support the local community!
-You will find a variety of delicious items (no two booths can sell the same dish!) and no food item is priced over $8.
+You will find a variety of delicious items (over 50 booths - and no two booths can sell the same dish!) and no food item is priced over $8.